j-sieben/PIT/Doc/using_pit.md

 ## Using PIT to assert conditions

-If you code using the "contractor pattern", you want to assert that incoming parameters meet certain conditions.
+If you code using the *Contractor Pattern*, you want to assert that incoming parameters meet certain conditions.
 Should an assertion fail, an exception is thrown and an error message needs to be generated.
 To help you on this, PIT provides a basic set of assertion methods.
 Here are the methods PIT provides so far:

 - `pit.assert_is_null`
 - `pit.assert_not_null`